 I was visiting my dad recently.
 Both my toddler and my toddler nephew were there and both had their tantrums and at different times.
 On top of the “spunky” toddler behavior, it was a chaotic and, at times, stressful weekend.
 My dad, the entire time, stayed very calm.
 Curious me asked him why and he simply said “I choose not to get pi***d off.”

 I image that choosing not to get pi***d off is a talent refined through trial and error.
-As a matter of fact, I’m pretty certain.

-So I suppose that I passed this trial and I do not eagerly await for the next but I safely assume it won’t be long before I take on a new trial.
+I suppose that I passed this trial and I do not eagerly await for the next but I safely assume it won’t be long before I take on a new trial.

 Presently, my toddler is asleep.
 I had placed my head on her pillow, she put her hand on my head and held her face as close to mine as possible and almost immediately fell asleep.
 I don’t just love this little girl, I really like her.
 I like her even when it is bedtime and she is an angry toddler.